Service History

 At about 11 pm, October 2, 1911, the lumbersteamer

 A.L.
-Hopkins, bound from Bayfield, Wisconsin, with a cargo of lumber loaded at the Wachsmuth docks, ran into "heavy seas and a squall," which nearly capsized the small steamer and left her waterlogged.
-After losing part of her deck load and a seaman overboard, the crew of the
+Hopkins, bound from Bayfield, Wisconsin, with a cargo of lumber loaded at the Wachsmuth docks, ran into "heavy seas and a squall," which nearly capsized the small steamer and left it waterlogged.
+After losing part of its deck load and a seaman overboard, the crew of the

 Hopkins attempted to abandon their vessel, only to have the lifeboat washed away with only one man aboard it.
 Later, both the man in the lifeboat and the seaman who had washed overboard were able to reboard the